-Selenium is widely used automation testing tool and offers extensive features.
+Selenium is a widely used automation testing tool and offers extensive features.
 Some of the common features of Selenium IDE are:

-Selenium IDE is a Firefox plug-in hence it supports only Firefox and the test scripts Created in Selenium IDE can only be executed in Firefox browser.
+Selenium IDE is a Firefox plug-in hence it supports only Firefox and the test scripts Created in Selenium IDE can only be executed in the Firefox browser.

 Downloading and Installing Selenium IDE

 Now when we have a good idea on what is Selenium IDE, let us move to the next step of Downloading and Installing Selenium IDE.

 To download Selenium IDE you need to have Mozilla Firefox, if you have it well and good if you don’t have it, download it.

 2) Open Selenium IDE Add-ons page by typing URL: https://addons.mozilla.org/en-us/firefox/addon/selenium-ide/ in your browser.
 Next Click on Add to Firefox button.

 3) You will get a popup asking for your permission to install Selenium IDE Add-ons or not.
 Click the Install button over the popup.